alaflaquiere/learn-masked-body-image/README.md

 If you are using this implementation in your research, please consider giving credit by citing our paper:

     @inproceedings{laflaquiere2019bodyimage,
-      title={Unsupervised Body Image Acquisition Using a Deep Neural Network for Sensorimotor Prediction}, author={Laflaqui\`ere, Alban and Hafner, Verena},
+      title={Self-supervised Body Image Acquisition Using a Deep Neural Network for Sensorimotor Prediction}, author={Laflaqui\`ere, Alban and Hafner, Verena},
       booktitle={9th Joint IEEE International Conference on Development and Learning and Epigenetic Robotics (ICDL-EpiRob)}, year={2019},